Twelf: Introduction

 The type family plus is read as a relation between three natural numbers M, N and P, such that M + N = P. We then give the constants that define the relation: the constant plus_zero indicates that M + 0 = M. The quantifier {M:nat} can be read as "for all M of type nat".

 The constant plus_succ defines the case for when the second argument is the successor of some other number N (see pattern matching).
 The result is the successor of P, where P is the sum of M and N. This recursive call is made via the subgoal plus M N P, introduced with <-.
 The arrow can be understood operationally as Prolog's :-, or as logical implication ("if M + N = P, then M + (s N) = (s P)"), or most faithfully to the type theory, as the type of the constant plus_succ ("when given a term of type plus M N P, return a term of type plus M (s N) (s P)").

 Twelf features type reconstruction and supports implicit parameters, so in practice, one usually does not need to explicitly write {M:nat} (etc.) above.

 These simple examples do not display LF's higher-order features, nor any of its theorem checking capabilities.
 See the Twelf distribution for its included examples.

 Uses

-Twelf is used in several different ways.